 Every person participating in the Bitpanda Bug Bounty Programme is called a “Security Researcher”.
 To be classified as a Security Researcher you must fully comply with this Programme.
 Only fully compliant “Security Researchers” may get rewards according to this Programm.

 |Android App||https://play.google.com/store/apps/details?id=com.bitpanda.bitpanda||iOS App||https://apps.apple.com/app/bitpanda-buy-bitcoin-crypto/id1449018960|

-Not part of the Bitpanda Bug Bounty Program and explicitly out of the Program's scope are following subdomains, hosted by third parties (Non-Bitpanda Services).
+Not part of the Bitpanda Bug Bounty Programme and explicitly out of the Programme's scope are following subdomains, hosted by third parties (Non-Bitpanda Services).

 Non-Bitpanda Services may be eligible for a bug report, if such vulnerability directly leads to a relevant impact on a Bitpanda Service.

-Additionally, all kind of other websites, software, applications etc. are explicitly out of the Program's scope, in particular:
+Additionally, all kind of other websites, software, applications etc. are explicitly out of the Programme's scope, in particular: